You are now in the main content area

 Cooperative Freshwater Ecology Unit

-The Cooperative Freshwater Ecology Unit (Co-op Unit), housed within the Vale Living With Lakes Centre, was established in 1989 and is a unique and successful partnership between Laurentian University, the Ontario Ministry of Natural Resources (MNR), and the Ontario Ministry of the Environment (MOE) with collaborators from the mining industry (Vale and Xstrata Nickel), Canadian Forest Services, Natural Resources Canada, several other universities (York, Queens, Nipissing, Norwegian University of Life Sciences) and the City of Greater Sudbury.
+The Cooperative Freshwater Ecology Unit (Co-op Unit), housed within the Vale Living With Lakes Centre, was established in 1989 and is a unique and successful partnership between Laurentian University, the Ontario Ministry of Natural Resources (MNR), the Ontario Ministry of the Environment, Conservation and Parks (MECP) and Canadian Forest Services, Natural Resources Canada, with collaborators from the mining industry (Vale and Glencore SINO), several other universities (York, Queens, Nipissing, Norwegian University of Life Sciences) and the City of Greater Sudbury.

 It was established as the first resource management co-op unit in Ontario to share resources and create closer, more effective working relationships between government, industry and universities to effectively address important, applied, environmental research questions.